-Bring out the best possible performance from everyone within the Team.
-Be positive at all times.
-Be considerate to all other members of the Team.
-Act responsibly and professionally AT ALL TIMES in respect of:

-a.
-Training - attitude, commitment and punctuality

-b.
-Safety and Welfare - provide an environment which allows young people to be

-- challenged and develop, encourages and supports performance whilst being safe, - c.
-Social life influence on colleagues, alcohol, noise and late nights. - Abide by the host club and hotel guidelines.
-Make the event memorable and allow the sailors to have fun whilst mitigating risks.
+- Be helpful and supportive, - Be positive and listen to the needs and concerns of the sailors. - Act responsibly and professionally AT ALL TIMES in respect of: - a) Training attitude, commitment and punctuality - b) Safety and Welfare provide an environment which allows young people to be challenged and develop, encourages and supports performance whilst being safe. - c) Social life influence on colleagues, alcohol/smoking, noise and late nights. - Abide by the host club and hotel guidelines.
+However, make the event memorable and allow the sailors to have fun whilst mitigating risks.